sematext/docs/docs/integration/kubernetes.md

 ### Memory

-*   Memory fail counter - Is the number of times that memory cgroup limit was exceeded
+*   Memory fail counter - The number of times that memory cgroup limit was exceeded
 *   Memory limit - Designates the max allowed memory limit for the container cgroup
 *   Memory pages in - The number of events each time the page is accounted to the container cgroup
-*   Memory pages out - Is the number of events each time a page is unaccounted from the container cgroup
+*   Memory pages out - The number of events each time a page is unaccounted from the container cgroup
 *   Memory pages fault - Represents the number of page faults accounted the cgroup
-*   Swap size	Is - the number of bytes of swap usage
+*   Swap size - The number of bytes of swap usage

 ![alt_text](https://sematext.com/wp-content/uploads/2020/04/ram.png "Sematext Kubernetes Metrics")

 ### CPU

-*   Cpu usage - Represents the container CPU usage in %
+*   Cpu usage - The container CPU usage in %
-*   Throttled time - Is the total amount of time that processes have been throttled in the container cgroup
+*   Throttled time - The total amount of time that processes have been throttled in the container cgroup

 ![alt_text](https://sematext.com/wp-content/uploads/2020/04/CPU.png "Sematext Kubernetes Metrics")